Abel-Solutions/Abel.CodeGeneration/readme.md

 ## Code generation

-Generate code with a fluent code builder.
+The CodeGenerator class helps generate code in a fluent way.

-Simple console app which prints "Hello world":
+A simple console app which prints "Hello world":

 ~~~
 var code = new CodeGenerator()